-In the recent years the number of startups and entrepreneurs that are trying to brake into the art world is increasing extremely.
-I find some interesting startups which I will cover here in the future.
+In the recent years, the number of startups and entrepreneurs that are trying to break into the art world is increasing immensely.
+I find some exciting startups which I will cover here in the future.
 I chose to start with Artsicle.

 Artsicle does not only aim to help art collectors but artists as well.
 The site allows the artists’ artworks to be discovered by art lovers and potential buyers.
-This application makes artworks of both young and experienced artists in a less expensive way.
+This application makes artworks of both young and experienced artists less expensively.

 The co-founder Scott Carleton is currently the CTO of Artsicle.
 Before the birth of Artsicle, Carleton was a nuclear engineer at Westinghouse in Pittsburgh.
 He has a B.S. in mechanical engineering, which he earned at Carnegie Mellon University.

-This business was able to receive a total funding of $390,000 from its investors, who are either fond of great art or simply want to invest in an art business.
-Some of their major investors and their companies or businesses are:
+This business was able to receive total funding of $390,000 from its investors, who are either fond of high art or just want to invest in the art business.
+Some of their major investors and their firms or companies are:

 - 500 Startups – It has more than 675 investments in more than 552 different companies.
 This was founded by Dave McClure.
 500 Startups is an incubator program and early-stage seed fund that primarily invests in SBM and consumer Internet start-ups.

 - Great Oaks Venture Capital – This has 115 investments in 97 different companies.
 It was founded by Andrew Boszhardt, Jr. and is based in New York.
 Great Oaks Venture Capital is a seed-stage investment firm.

 - Quotidian Ventures – This investor is an angel fund investing firm that utilizes technological advancements to modernize existing industries, habits, and processes.
 It was founded by Pedro Torres-Picon and is based in New York.
 It currently has 73 investments in 55 different companies.